Graduate Certificate in Petroleum Geology and Geophysics

 Petroleum geology and geophysics is about understanding our earth and the processes that shape it.
 Geoscientists are explorers, problem solvers and innovators.
 They recover resources and meet energy demands in economical, safe and sustainable ways.

-The Australian School of Petroleum is a world-class centre for petroleum education, training and research.
+The Australian School of Petroleum and Energy Resources is a world-class centre for petroleum education, training and research.
 We have strong links to industry with fully integrated teaching and research programs.

 What will you do?